Distracted Driving Accidents

 Failing to pay attention while driving is likely to be considered a breach of duty by a jury.
 If the cause of the distraction and your injuries is a violation of a statute, it is evidence of negligence per se.
 For example, while making a call on your cell phone is not a violation of Michigan law, texting while driving is banned in Michigan under sec.
 257.602.b, with some exceptions.

 Getting a police report of an accident can be important in any case involving serious injuries, but it may be especially important if you suspect the other driver was distracted.
 You should also get the names and contact information for witnesses.
 While a driver may not directly admit he or she was distracted, a law enforcement officer may be able to determine that was the case while investigating for the purpose of preparing the report.
+It is important to note that the police officer’s initial determination of fault may differ from what a court decides.

 No-fault insurance policies in Michigan cover all your necessary medical costs when you are injured in a car accident, including up to three years of lost wages to a maximum sum, replacement services, medical expenses, and more.
 For these damages, you do not need to prove fault.
 However, if you are able to prove fault and have a threshold injury, noneconomic damages that may be available in Michigan include pain and suffering, inconvenience, mental anguish, disfigurement, emotional distress, and loss of society and companionship.
 Your spouse may be able to recover loss of consortium, which is basically the loss of your companionship and services.